 The Connectivity Report: 2022

-Remote physiologic monitoring (RPM) has been gaining traction since the pandemic began.
+Remote patient monitoring (RPM) has been gaining traction since the pandemic began.
 But how many medical practices are actually using it, how is it impacting patient care, and how will adoption rates change over the next few months?
 This report, based on a January 2022 survey of 100 practice leaders, has answers.

 What You’ll Learn